jbakse/site_builder/content/pixels/index.md

 ::: .callout
-Today, six megabytes isn't much at all, but it used to be that computers didn't have enough RAM to keep a full-color image of the screen in memory at all.
+Today, six megabytes isn't much but it used to be that computers didn't have enough RAM to keep a full-color image of the screen in memory at all.
 They used a [variety of tricks](https://www.youtube.com/watch?v=Tfh0ytz8S0k) instead.
 /::